 - Attend monthly meetings and prepare notes of the meeting.
 Notes include brief summaries of the pro/con discussion and any position taken by vote of committee on bills or relevant matters.
 Copies of the notes are sent to the chair.

 - Keep and update a spreadsheet of bills, positions, dates position taken, amendments to the bills or changes of position.
-Distribute to committee periodically.
+Distribute to committee monthly.
 Set up meeting location and phone connection to lobbyist.

 Letters in Support/Opposition